Fistful of Metal is the debut

 would have to be the production.
 The drums and bass are too high in the mix and, for that matter, so are the vocals.
 The guitars

-should always be the main focus when it comes to any kind of Metal, and they just do not possess the saw force as on Spreading the Disease.
-Had the guitars been higher and the other elements been lowered a
+should always be the main focus when it comes to any kind of metal, and they just do not possess the saw force as on Spreading the Disease.
+Had the guitars been higher and the other elements been lowered

-the Living is a pretty decent Thrash Metal album, though not Anthrax's best effort, by any means.
-By this point, all
+Among the Living is a pretty decent thrash metal album, though not Anthrax's best effort, by any means.
+By